GulTaskeen/AppLinks/README.md

     }

-4. command to add uni_links package to pubspec.yaml file.
+4. command to add uni_links package to pubspec.yaml file. (use this inorder to handle the links)
 >

     flutter pub add uni_links